Academic Calendar 2024-2025

 Course Learning Outcomes:

-1. Analyse the factors controlling human population growth in developed and developing countries.
+1. Analyze the factors controlling human population growth in developed and developing countries.

 2. Describe the basic principles of community ecology and population ecology.